Alignak-monitoring/alignak-doc/source/20_annexes/external_commands_list.rst

         Allows you to acknowledge the current problem for the specified service.
 By acknowledging the current problem, future notifications (for the same service state) are disabled.

         If the "sticky" option is set to two (2), the acknowledgement will remain until the service recovers (returns to an OK state).
-Otherwise the acknowledgement will automatically be removed when the service changes state.
+Otherwise (value different of 2) the acknowledgement will automatically be removed when the service changes state.

         If the "notify" option is set to one (1), a notification will be sent out to contacts indicating that the current service problem has been acknowledged, if set to null (0) there will be no notification.

-        If the "persistent" option is set to one (1), the comment associated with the acknowledgement will remain even after the service recovers.
+        *If the "persistent" option is set to one (1), the comment associated with the acknowledgement will remain even after the service recovers.*

 **Note** that Alignak will always consider an acknowledge as persistent.
 Thus it will ignore the "persistent" information value.